fatalfeel/proton_cm_open/README.md

 (c.)
 In Win32

-Select correct dlls of ogles-1/2 on proton_cm\shared\dep32,
+Because ogles1 and ogles2 use different libEGL.dll.

-then copy to proton_cm\RT3DApp\bin,
+select correct dlls of ogles-1/2 on RT3DApp/bin,

-ogles1 and ogles2 use different libEGL.dll
+RT3DApp/bin/update_OGLES1/2.bat will help you do it.

 5.